Ziro-Nexus/SpaceShip/README.md

 ## Controller ##
 - create controller to parse any model into a View: pending ❌
+- configure db engine handler for the controller: pending
+-

 ## Views ##
-- Configure routing and handler: pending
+- configure routing and handler: pending
 - Use the controller inside views to parse a Models: pending ❌
+- handle all the routes for all models: pending ❌